 Following a week in Penang, we planned to take a bus onto the Malaysian mainland and down the coast to the old Dutch city of Melaka.
 This would be followed by a couple of days in the beach resort of Port Dixon.

 The final week of our trip would be spent in Kuala Lumpur, where we would rent an apartment close to KLCC – in the heart of the city.

 Malay Peninsula West Coast – Melaka

-We planned to spend just 3 nights in Melaka, more than enough time to take in the city and sample their celebrated night markets.
+We planned to spend just 3 nights in Melaka, more than enough time to take in the city and sample their celebrated night markets and hotels.
 This would also give us the opportunity to visit the shopping malls and hopefully pick up some bargains.

 Malay Peninsula West Coast – Port Dickson

 The holiday resort of Port Dickson would be our last taste of the sea before heading back to Kuala Lumpar for the final stage of our journey.
 We booked 2 nights at the Klana Beach Resort, right next to the observatory.